magnetarpulse/neurobazaar/neurobazaar/README.md

 We then need to start the server of the client of the visualization service(s) of the Neurobazaar platform.

-**Note:** This command is only for development purposes, this command will no longer need to be ran in the future.

 ```
 npm run dev
 ```